jrenaud90/TidalPy/Documentation/material_x/material_eos.md

 `calc_bulk_viscosity(radius)` (all on `MaterialEOSBase`; the analytic models return NaN).
 During a whole-planet EOS solve these interpolated viscoelastic values are used in preference to a layer's constant when present, so an interpolated (e.g. PREM) layer's moduli and viscosities vary with radius.
-This mirrors the old non-`_x` interpolation EOS.
 The PREM world builder (`data_file` in a world TOML) populates these tables automatically; see [`structures_x/config/toml_schema.md`](../structures_x/config/toml_schema.md).

 ---